Healthy

 Using the outdoors to improve physical fitness and mental wellbeing through fresh air and “green” spaces.

+While PE provides the structure, self-directed play provides the freedom.
 The Scottish Government’s Play Strategy for Scotland sets out a vision where all children have “access to high-quality play opportunities” every day.
-The strategy identifies schools as primary locations for this development.

 The Getting It Right For Every Child (GIRFEC) framework is the national approach to supporting children.
 Our playground vision is mapped to the SHANARRI wellbeing indicators to ensure Viewlands students are: